-Ostarine gained popularity with athletes quickly after it was developed.
+Ostarine is banned from competitive sports but gained popularity with athletes quickly after it was developed.
 In 2013 cyclist Nikita Novikov tested positive , in 2015 Ethiopian Chatlu Beji tested positive , in 2016 Romanian-canadian professional boxer Lucian Bute , Russian heavyweight boxer Alexandre Povetkin , Austrian triathlete Lisa Marangon all tested positive for Ostarine.
 In 2017 American triathlete Beth Gerdes , UFC light heavyweight Tom Lawlor , and UFC fighter Tim Means all tested positive .
 And in 2019 MLB pitcher Frankie Montas and NFL’s Taylor Lewan all tested positive for Ostarine [11,12].

 MK2866 Investigational Benefits Summary:

 1. Builds lean body mass without androgenic or estrogenic side effects or oedema

 2. Most widely studied SARM

 3. Accelerates healing of muscle, bone, and connective tissue

 4. Minimal risk of virilization in female subjects